ajesamann/scrub/README.md

 <div class="text-tiny"></div>
 ```

-To alter text color, just use the identifier then the name of the color as the suffix.
+To alter text color, just use the identifier then the name of the color as the suffix:

 Example: